The Real Truth Behind Tallow Brands

 - Role in skin: Helps strengthen the skin’s outer layer (stratum corneum), making it more resilient to environmental damage.

-- Why it matters: A major component of human sebum – stearic acid supports structural integrity and a smoother texture.
+- Why it matters: Stearic acid is a major component of human sebum and supports structural integrity and a smoother texture.

 Tallow contains ~20–25% stearic acid –more than most plant oils.